Published 5/17/24 at 6:15 a.m.

 By Andre' Hagestedt, Oregon Coast Beach Connection

-(Oregon Coast) – One thing that always captures the eye while out on this coastline is the lighthouses.
+(Oregon Coast) – One thing that always captures the eye while out on this coastline are the lighthouses.
 Almost none are fully accessible now, and some are completely closed off forever.
 One may actually disappear in the coming years.
 They're a very welcoming, intriguing sight but they're an increasingly rarer breed of architecture.
 (Above: snow at the Coquille River Lighthouse, just like its second night of existence - courtesy Manuela Durson - Manuela Durson Fine Arts)

 Courtesy Heceta Head Lighthouse

 Heceta Head Lighthouse Near Florence.
-It is one of the most photographed lighthouses in the world, and certainly has that distinction on the Oregon coast.
+It is one of the most photographed lighthouses in the world, and it certainly has that distinction on the Oregon coast.
 Heceta Head is set back a ways and on firm ground, and hasn't quite seen the same action as others.
 It did, however, stop working for a brief time due to a landslide.

-It was February 12, 1961, and the central Oregon coast landmark was manned by Oswald Allik, among others.
-Allik was the last person onboard Tillamook Rock Lighthouse up north a couple of years before that.
 This particular night saw a massive landslide hit the area, taking out the electrical cables that powered the electric light.
-Allik and two others had go up in into the top of the lighthouse, insert an old school gas lamp where the electric beam was, and then each took turns cranking the apparatus around by hand.
+Allik and two others had to venture up in into the top of the lighthouse, insert an old school gas lamp where the electric beam was, and then each took turns cranking the apparatus around by hand.
 This went on for hours.
 [One Man Connected Tillamook Rock and Heceta Head Lighthouses]

 There was an electrical backup, but that was cut out by the landslide as well.